zatarain/portfolio/docs/geo-football.md

 }
 ```

-#### 🔚 DELETE `/stations/:id`
+#### ➖ DELETE `/stations/:id`

 This end-point allows to remove features from the `train_stations` spatial layer.
 It receives the `id` (primary key of the record) within the path of the URL.
 It doesn't return any output, just the status code of the HTTP request.
+For instance, if we would like to remove a record we can do it with `DELETE` HTTP request to `https://api.ulises.zatara.in/stations/68185` which would remove the record with `id = 68185` if it exists.

 ## 📚 References